 In order to support children who have special educational needs we will continue to use a graduated response.
 We recognise that there is a continuum of special educational needs and where necessary will seek specialist expertise for support with barriers that a child may be experiencing.
 The majority of children will not pass through all these stages of assessment and provision as action taken at the early stages will mean that the child will make sufficient progress and not need to move on to the next stage.
 It is only when a child’s needs continue to cause concern and/or sufficient progress is not being made, that further action is required.

 Within School Procedures

-Do Quality first teaching of an engaging and motivating curriculum, focus group work, TA support, specific resources, extra phonics, reading, maths groups, additional timetabled interventions, are all ways in which our teachers provide extra support for our children to overcome barriers to their learning.
+Quality first teaching of an engaging and motivating curriculum, focus group work, TA support, specific resources, extra phonics, reading, maths groups, additional timetabled interventions, are all ways in which we provide extra support for our children to overcome barriers to their learning.
 We also follow recommendations from outside agencies and specialist reports (such as Speech and Language, Physio etc.)

-Our provision map will show where children are receiving support in addition to the adjustments made in class.
+Our provision tracker will show where children are receiving support in addition to the adjustments made in class.

 Review All children with identified special educational needs will have their progress carefully tracked and monitored by both their class teachers and the SEN team.
 Many children will make excellent progress and only need extra support for a short or specified period of time.
 Each type of support will be monitored and measured for its impact on progress.
 The teacher will discuss the progress made and any identified barriers with the SENCo and with the child’s parents.
 Further programmes of support or intervention may be decided and put in place.
 The SENCo and teacher will continue to review the child’s progress and adjust the support as needed.

 If progress continues to be insufficient and/or specific difficulties or barriers are identified, it may be decided that further assessment, advice and support from external professionals is required.
 All referrals require parental consent and will always be discussed with parents and carers.

 School request for an EHC Plan Assessment

 In a very small number of cases the child’s special educational needs will, despite the extra provision, have demonstrated a significant cause for concern.
 The SENCo will discuss with the parents whether they agree to the school applying to the Local Authority for a Statutory Assessment of the child’s needs to be carried out or will signpost parents consider requesting an assessment themselves.
 The outcome of the assessment may result in the child being given an Education, Health and Care Plan.

 Education, Health and Care plan (EHC plan)

 All plans must be reviewed at least annually with the parents, the pupil, the school and professionals involved invited to consider whether any amendments need to be made to the description of the pupil’s needs or to the special educational provision specified in the plan.
 At the review in year 5, the aim should be to give clear recommendations as to the type of provision the child will require at the secondary stage.
-The SENCO of the receiving school will be invited to attend the final annual review in primary school of children with statements, to allow the receiving school to plan an appropriate IEP to start at the beginning of the new school year.
+The SENCO of the receiving school will be invited to attend the final annual review in primary school of children with statements, to allow the receiving school to plan an appropriate transition.

 Provision and Resources